UAlbertaALTLab/morphodict/docs/dictionary-data.md

     argument as prettier does not automatically recognize the `.importjson` file extension.

-  - Sort the entries by slug, with any `formOf` entries coming immediately after the corresponding lemma entry, and related `formOf` entries sorted together by `head`.
+  - Sort the entries by `slug`, with any `formOf` entries coming immediately after the corresponding lemma entry, and related `formOf` entries sorted together by `head`.

     Compare strings using NFD unicode normalization so that accented and non-accented characters sort near each other.